SFBBOs FAQs

 Are there volunteer opportunities at SFBBO?

 Yes!
 Volunteers help our scientists collect data, restore habitats, help our outreach team raise money, educate the community about birds and science, and share our work through communications and events.
 We have volunteer opportunities for all skill levels and experiences.
 And volunteers will receive training and orientations.
 We have volunteer opportunities for individuals, groups, youth, and families.
 We also offer one-time, seasonal, and ongoing volunteer opportunities both in-person and virtually.
 The first step is to fill out our volunteer application.
-A description of our current volunteer opportunities, as well as the volunteer application can be found here: Volunteer.
+A description of our current volunteer opportunities, as well as the volunteer application can be found here.

 Yes!
 Volunteers help our scientists collect data, restore habitats, help our outreach team raise money, educate the community about birds and science, and share our work through communications and events.
 We have volunteer opportunities for all skill levels and experiences.
 And volunteers will receive training and orientations.
 We have volunteer opportunities for individuals, groups, youth, and families.
 We also offer one-time, seasonal, and ongoing volunteer opportunities both in-person and virtually.
 The first step is to fill out our volunteer application.
-A description of our current volunteer opportunities, as well as the volunteer application can be found here: Volunteer.
+A description of our current volunteer opportunities, as well as the volunteer application can be found here.

 How can I support SFBBO’s mission?